thecreazy/ci-templates/README.md

 # Default CI templates

-This repo contains a series of templates that is used inside the CI/CD pipeline of JTM.
+This repo contains a series of templates that is used inside the CI/CD pipeline of Jobtome.

 The syntax here is valid for a Gitlab CI setup.
-Our current version of Gitlab is 12.9.0
+Our current version of Gitlab is 14.0.0

 At Jobtome, we use GCP as our Cloud provider, hence you can imagine a lot of pipelines are related/applicable to GCP.
 Also, we use three main regions for our services, so you will see a lot of references about that distinction.